Pppp1116/content-license-policy/README.md

 Other users receive only the **non-commercial rights** described in this Policy.
 Member Content is **not** automatically free for others to monetize.

+### 9.3.
+Member Content Responsibility and Moderation

+1. Each Member is solely responsible for their own Member Content.
+The Owner does not generally pre-screen Member Content and does not endorse, approve, or guarantee the accuracy, safety, or legality of any Member Content.
+2. Member Content may include opinions, interpretations, or experimental findings that are not verified by the Owner.
+You rely on such content at your own risk and must independently evaluate any technical claims before applying them.
+3. Subject to applicable law and platform rules, the Owner may, but is not obligated to, monitor, edit, or remove Member Content.
+The Owner may remove or restrict access to Member Content at any time, for any or no stated reason, including in response to complaints or potential legal issues.
+4. If you believe that any content in the Project or the Official Discord infringes your rights, violates applicable law, or is otherwise problematic, you may notify the Owner using the contact details in Section 12.
+Where reasonably appropriate, the Owner will review the complaint and may remove or restrict access to the relevant content in their discretion.
+Nothing in this Policy obligates the Owner to maintain, restore, or archive any removed content.

 ---

 ## 10. AI Scraping, Training, Embeddings, and Automated Use